 Discover Our Bee Control Tips From The Bee Removal Specialists!

 When you need bee control, it's always best to leave it to the professionals.
-But there are a few things you can do to make the process even quicker and more effective.
+But there are a few things you can do to make the process quicker and more effective.

 Having a large beehive or swarm on your property can be frightening, but it's not necessarily dangerous.
 Unless the bees are living in the same areas where you or your family constantly pass by, then the bees generally won't bother you.

 However, if you disturb the hive in any fashion, or conduct activity around it, then the bees are likely to see you as a threat – and that's where the danger comes into play.
 Up to 50,000 bees can live in one hive.
-If you cause a disturbance, even if by accident, you are likely to be swarmed and stung by hundreds of bees in just seconds.
-This alone would require immediate medical attention, but if you are allergic to bee stings, then the situation would be even graver.
+If you cause a disturbance, even by accident, you are likely to be swarmed and stung by hundreds of bees in just seconds.
+This alone would require immediate medical attention, but if you are allergic to bee stings, then the situation would be even more grave.